 - Employers may edit or revise their posted positions at any time; however, the job posting will remain on the job board in the same position as it was originally posted.

-- NEW All job postings will automatically expire 30 days from the original posted date.
+- All job postings will automatically expire 30 days from the original posted date.

-- NEW To re-post an expired posting, employers must “Duplicate” from an existing posting.
+- To re-post an expired posting, employers must “Duplicate” from an existing posting.

 - Job postings and candidate qualifications must comply with BC employment legislation.
 Example: Must not discriminate based on any of the protected grounds, or violate Employment Standards Act, Labour Relations Code, Human Rights Code, or the Personal Information Protection Act.